Systems Integration — Challenges and Solutions to Assembling Large Systems

 2.2 Multi-Stage Approach

-Bringing in experts from overarching domains to integrate, test, and troubleshoot a large system in a single stage is highly inefficient.
+Bringing experts from overarching domains to integrate, test, and troubleshoot a large system in a single stage is highly inefficient.

 If there were four platforms and four experts, the efficiency would drop to 25%.
 For five experts, it’s 20%.